 Speaking of nutrients, cold press juicers are cold for a reason.
 Because of heat and oxidation, enzymes and vitamins in centrifugal-made juice break down much faster.
 Your cold press juice is likely to be more nutritious and have a longer shelf life.
 You'll also get that opaque juice colour you see in premium fruit juices.
 They also work great when you add leafy greens like kale.

 Centrifugal juice extractors

 Having a centrifugal juicer in your kitchen is great when you’re in a rush to head out.
 One of the major benefits is that there’s virtually no prep time needed.
 Because centrifugal juicers have a fast-spinning blade, you don’t need to focus on chopping ingredients.
 Some are even powerful enough to juice a whole apple!

 Because these juicers quickly slice your ingredients instead of grinding them, they’re considerably faster than masticating juicers.
 They’re also easier to clean.
-Many centrifugal juicers feature detachable dishwasher safe parts, while the pulp is often filtered through an easy-clean micro-sieve.
+Many centrifugal juicers have detachable dishwasher safe parts, while the pulp is often filtered through an easy-clean micro-sieve.
 So, no scrubbing needed.

 Juicing: What are the health benefits?

 Making your own fruit and vegetable juices is a great way to sneak more vitamins into your diet.
 It’s not easy keeping a balanced diet when you’re busy, and juicing is a fast way to get all the nutrients you need.
 It’s also a brilliant alternative to junk foods and fizzy drinks, giving you an instant boost of energy.